How do I become a member?

 If you know a member of The Elderberries, tell that person that you are interested.

-Prior to 2020, you were welcome to see what it feels like to belong to The Elderberries, by coming to any choir practice.
-In 2020 at this time, due to space constraints, we are unable to accommodate any new members.
 If you would like to join when conditions permit, please contact a choir member or the webmaster through this website, and your inquiry will be forwarded to the executive.

 What is the time commitment?

 To begin the 2021-22 season, practices were held in the pavilion at Gull Lake Park on Tuesdays from 3:30 to 4:30.
 As of February 19, 2022, see further details under the COVID Measures tab.

 Covid-19 has made a lot of changes.
 We used to practice for two hours every Tuesday from September to June.
 We would offer concerts in the weeks before Christmas, and near the beginning of June, as well as taking part occasionally in special events (Remembrance Day, retirement home visits).

 What is the cost?
 What does it pay for?

 The fee for the spring 2022 semester is $40.